MaastrichtU-CDS/hn_cnn/README.md

 As a result, we developed a less complex network based on previous work, trained and evaluated the performance for outcome prediction (distant metastasis, loco-regional failure and overall survival), and evaluated the impact of pre-processing the CT scans and the model selection method.
 In this repository, you'll find the necessary tools to train/validate/test the proposed model.
 Additionally, it also includes the necessary tools to reproduce the work by using the same seeds (./seed.xlsx).

+‼️In the meantime, we've updated the code and library versions (due to vulnerabilities).
+To recreate the environment used to train our model, use the docker image `pmateus/hn-cnn:1.4.0` and code version available in the branch `reproduce`.

 ## Requirements

 To train/validate/test the model you can use docker (the necessary docker images are available) and docker-compose.
 This avoids the need to configure a local environment and guarantees an equal environment to the one used while developing the network.